-Sixty-seven percent of our graduate students and 71% of doctoral students receive federal financial aid.
+Sixty-six percent of master's students and 72% of doctoral students receive federal or institutional financial aid.
 Students who may qualify for state and federal financial assistance programs can request specific information by contacting the Office of Financial Aid at 214.333.5363.